Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Prepaid cards are great for a lot of things, but one important thing to keep is that they do not help your credit score.

-So, if you’re looking for a card that can help you get your credit score in order…these are not the cards for you.
+So, if you’re looking for a card that can help you get your bad credit score in order…these are not the cards for you.
+However, they will put time between all the negative things on your credit report, and this will slowly help improve your score over time.

 A few things to remember…